Industry body says oil refineries across the country have been cleared of blockades set up by striking workers.

 The French finance minister announced that the strikes are costing the national economy up to 400 million euro ($557m) each day, as workers continued to block other oil refineries and some rubbish incinerators.

-Polls have shown that most French people support the strikers, however, the conservative Sarkozy’s popularity is plummeting.
+The demonstrations against the retirement reform have brought millions into the streets, and polls have shown that most French people support the strikers.
+Meanwhile, the conservative Sarkozy’s popularity is plummeting.

 A poll published in Sunday’s Journal du Dimanche newspaper showed that only 29 per cent of those surveyed were satisfied with Sarkozy’s performance.
 It was the French leader’s lowest rating since taking office in 2007.